 St. John’s has four intercollegiate sports: croquet, fencing, sailing, and crew (long narrow rowboats).
 The Annapolis Cup croquet match draws an estimated annual attendance of 3,000.
 People fly in from around the country to attend.
 This is about as big as it gets for a college of 500 students.

 At the Annapolis Cup, the team leaders are called Imperial Wickets — names made up years ago for this tournament.
 Both are picked by the previous Imperial Wickets and neither is told why.
 They hold the job until they pick someone else to replace them.

 Sam has a “yeah, I got this” friendly grin and floppy dirty-blonde hair.
-He looks like Ashton Kutcher with a inner Steve McQueen waiting to come out.
-Ryan is all-American good looking in the style of a young Tom Cruise, with dark hair, a modest smile and inner-confidence.
+He looks like Ashton Kutcher with an inner Steve McQueen waiting to come out.
+Ryan is all-American good-looking in the style of a young Tom Cruise, with dark hair, a modest smile, and inner-confidence.
 Both want to, politely, demolish the other team.

 When asked why they wanted to play collegiate croquet — I mean, C’mon, it’s a wimpy sport, right? — Sam and Ryan had similar stories: both came to an Annapolis Cup match when choosing colleges and decided they simply wanted to be a part of it; this is a clash of the titans with full college fanfare.

 Preparation for the Tournament

 The match may have started as a joke, but now St. John’s and the Naval Academy field two of the best collegiate croquet teams in the country.
 Practice starts as soon as the snow melts.
 Navy practices four to five times a week; Johnnies, about twice a week formally.